 Your blog doesn’t necessarily have to be directly about travel.
 For example, you could create a blog about maps.
-You could blog about the London Underground, the route of the Tour de France, a concert tour route for the band Wilco through the deep south, a street level map of Mardi Gras attractions in New Orleans.
+You could blog about the London Underground, the route of the Tour de France, a concert tour route for the band Wilco through the deep south, a street-level map of Mardi Gras attractions in New Orleans.
 Your small business blogging could be a way for you to explore your interests as well as attracting your audience to your business.

 Your audience may want to know about things like extra baggage fees on flights, hotel amenities, and other mundane details about travel, but those are things that you can tell them in person.
 Use your blog to create excitement about traveling to new places, and having experiences that are new and exciting.
 Some of your audience members may be interested in specific locations and history, in museums, in immersing themselves in another culture.
 A post about traveling to Italy could talk about how to get to different attractions but could explore what it is like to visit a gelato shop during the summer in Italy

 Others may be more interested in new experiences such as whitewater rafting, skiing, taking a cruise, and so on.
 They might be excited to read about things like outdoor survival tips when camping out.

 When to Blog

-You don’t necesarily need to write a blog post every day, but some consistency can be helpful in getting an audience to come back for more regularly.
+You don’t necessarily need to write a blog post every day, but some consistency can be helpful in getting an audience to come back for more regularly.